Trung28899/BlockChain-Course-1/README.md

         +, 11st Commit - 14th Commit
         +, How to implement Proof Of Work
         +, How to Implement dynamic difficulty in regards for fixed MINE RATE

+    - Section 6: Collaboration
+        +, 15th Commit - 17th Commit
+        +, How to validate Block
+        +, How to validate the whole Blockchain
+        +, How to replace the whole Blockchain
+        => Preparing the system for Collaboration